epixjava/op1REpackerGUI/README.md

 Error handeling for troubleshooting messed up files.

-# Install required packages
+# Getting it running

+Ensure you have Python3 installed on your system.
+There are various guides to learn how to do this.
+A standard Python3 install will work just fine.
+Feel free to ask questions if needed!

-1. In the main folder for op1REpacker open a terminal window and run
+1. In the main folder for op1REpackerGUI open a terminal window and run
 ```
  pip install -r requirements.txt
 ```